ARobZT/Achievements/InfoSec Gallery.md

 Problem-Solving: Applying logical and analytical skills to overcome challenges and complete the room objectives.
 ![image](https://github.com/user-attachments/assets/cb003e58-343d-4eb0-8766-4a32b44e7a77)
 # [The Blob Blog](https://github.com/user-attachments/assets/df0b6b3e-ec0b-494f-8b09-fee76aa7ad8c)
-**Description:** Network Scanning: Using tools like nmap to discover open ports and services.
+Network Scanning: Using tools like nmap to discover open ports and services.

 Service Enumeration: Gathering detailed information about services and applications running on the target.